mkarneim/pojobuilder/README.md

 			this.email = email;
 		}

-		public String getName() {
+		public String getSurname() {
-			return name;
+			return surname;
 		}

+		public String getFirstname() {
+			return firstname;
 		}
+	}

 The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the package "samples.builder".
-If you want the generated builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.
+If the POJO has no default constructor or if you want the generated builder to use a specific constructor then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.

 Have a look at ["samples/src/generated/java/samples/builder/ContactBuilder.java"] to see the generated source code.